Saskatoon John G. Diefenbaker International Airport, Canada

 Expansion of Saskatoon John G. Diefenbaker International Airport

-SAA plans to construct a new terminal by 2014.
-The new terminal will be built under SAA's $105m capital spending programme.
-It is expected to increase passenger handling capacity to 2.2 million a year.
+SAA constructed a new terminal under a $53m expansion project to increase passenger handling capacity to 2.2 million a year.

 Terminal features at the Canadian international airport

-The airport has a single terminal with a total floor space of 110,000ft2.
-It was opened in 1975 and replaced an older terminal built in 1955.
+The passenger terminal was opened in 1975 and replaced an older terminal built in 1955.
 The old terminal now serves as the operations building.
+Following the recent expansion, the terminal has doubled in size and features new security scanning areas, and refreshments outlets such as Starbucks and Refuel.

-The terminal was upgraded under an $18.565m redevelopment programme.
+The terminal was previously upgraded under an $18.565m redevelopment programme.
 Construction of the project started in February 2001 and completed in two phases.
 The first phase was completed in December 2001 and the second in October 2002.
-It included expansion of the terminal to accommodate 1.4 million passengers annually.
+It included expansion of the terminal to accommodate 1.4 million passengers a year.

 The terminal features 34 check-in desks, nine gates, nine aircraft stands, three baggage conveyors, six airbridges and four aircraft ground loading positions.
 It also features restaurants, cafeterias, bars, a duty free shop, tourist help desk, car rental, baby / parent room, disabled access / facilities and business centre.